jashkenas/underscore/README.md

 support for the usual functional suspects (each, map, reduce, filter...) without extending any core JavaScript objects.

+This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 For Docs, License, Tests, and pre-packed downloads, see: http://underscorejs.org